Tulsa narrowly beats Memphis 58-57

 TULSA, Okla.
 (AP) — Rey Idowu made 1 of 2 free throws, followed with a jump shot, Tulsa took the lead with 4:48 left and went on to hold off Memphis 58-57 on Sunday.

-DeAndre Williams’ layup with two seconds left pulled the Tigers within a point but they out of time.
+DeAndre Williams’ layup with two seconds left pulled the Tigers within a point but they ran out of time.
 Elijah Joiner posted 16 points to lead the Golden Hurricane.

 Brandon Rachal had 12 points for Tulsa (8-4, 5-2 American Athletic Conference), which earned its fourth consecutive home victory.